-In addition, Roper has implemented numerous changes over the past several years to our executive compensation program to ensure it remains closely aligned with the long-term interests of our shareholders:
+Roper has implemented numerous changes over the past several years to our executive compensation program to help ensure it remains closely aligned with the long-term interests of our shareholders:

-- 100% of restricted shares are performance-based, with all vesting contingent upon meeting multi-year EBITDA and relative operating cash flow margin performance requirements. - Only stock options, which are inherently performance-based, vest by continued time-based service alone. - Elimination of annual vesting of equity awards (one-third per year over three years). - · CEO equity awards may vest only at the end of a three-year period. - Dividends on restricted shares are not paid until the shares are earned, and are forfeited if shares are not earned. - Starting in 2017, the operating cash flow less capital expenditures and capitalized software (measured as a percentage of revenue) was changed from an internal goal to relative performance against an external benchmark with 50th percentile performance required for any portion of the restricted shares to vest and 75th percentile performance required for full vesting. - 95% of our CEO's compensation is subject to performance risk and tied to financial results and stock price. - Based on the results of the advisory vote at the 2017 Annual Meeting of Shareholders to approve the frequency of the Say-on-Pay vote, the Say-on-Pay vote will continue to be held every year.
+- 100% of restricted shares are performance-based, with all vesting contingent upon meeting multi-year EBITDA and relative operating cash flow margin performance requirements. - In 2022, we increased the rigor of the performance criteria applicable to both the annual cash incentive and the long-term performance based restricted stock awards. - Only stock options, which are inherently performance-based, vest by continued time-based service alone. - Beginning in 2022, equity awards made to all named executive officers may vest only at the end of a three-year period.
+Previously only awards made to the CEO were subject to vesting at the end of a three-year period. - · Dividends on restricted shares are not paid until the shares are earned and are forfeited if shares are not earned. - Starting in 2017, the operating cash flow less capital expenditures and capitalized software (measured as a percentage of revenue) was changed from an internal goal to relative performance against an external benchmark with 50th percentile performance required for any portion of the restricted shares to vest and 75th percentile performance required for full vesting. - 95% of our CEO's compensation is subject to performance risk and tied to financial results and stock price.